Unveiling the Dance of Molecules: Ro-Vibrational Dynamics of Molecules under Intense Illumination at Complex Plasmonic Interfaces: Three-dimensional plasmonic metasurfaces

 In this section, we consider three-dimensional plasmonic interfaces composed of periodic arrays of holes and investigate the ro-vibrational dynamics of diatomic molecules under strong coupling conditions with respect to a chosen surface plasmon-polariton (SPP) mode.
 The geometries under consideration are depicted in Figure \ref{fig:4}.
 These include triangular holes (THs), holes shaped as inverted $\pi$, commonly referred to as split-ring resonators (SRRs), and SRRs with one arm twisted to induce chiral EM fields, known as chiral SRRs (CSRRs).
 The spatio-temporal dynamics of EM radiation follows Maxwell's equations in three-dimensions

 The current density $\textbf{J}$ in metal is evaluated using a three-dimensional analogue of Eq. (\ref{DrudeLorentz-J}).
 The Maxwell equations, along with equations on the current density, are discretized in space and propagated in time using the FDTD method.
 Due to the high computational demands of three-dimensional dynamics, we employ a three-dimensional domain decomposition (3D-DD) method and split the simulation domain into $12\times 12\times 16 = 2304$ cubes, each representing a single processor.\cite{Sukharev2023} The discretized equations are propagated in time in parallel using message passing interface (MPI) subroutines, ensuring proper calculations of the terms $\nabla \times \textbf{E}$ and $\nabla \times \textbf{B}$ at all six faces of each computational cube.
 This parallel approach has been proven to be very efficient.\cite{Sukharev2023} In all simulations, we maintain the same spatial resolution of $\delta x_{\text{EM}}=1.5$ nm and time step of $\delta t_{\text{EM}}=2.5$ as in the one-dimensional problem.
-The system is excited by a plane wave propagating in the negative $z$ direction (from top to bottom) with the incident field polarization in the $xy$ plane.
+For the chosen geometry each of 2304 processors is carrying 37752 spatial points resulting in total of $8.7\times10^{7}$ points.
+The system is excited by a plane wave propagating in the negative $z$ direction (from top to bottom, see Fig. \ref{fig:4}b) with the incident field polarization in the $xy$ plane.
 The upper and lower boundaries in the $z$ direction are terminated using CPMLs, and the boundaries in any $xy$ plane have periodic boundary conditions.
-The detection planes are placed 600 nm away from the structure on both input (detecting reflection, $R$) and output (detecting transmission, $T$) sides.
+The detection planes are paralleled to the metasurface and placed 600 nm away from the structure on both input (detecting reflection, $R$) and output (detecting transmission, $T$) sides.
 Linear absorption calculations are the same as for Fabry-Perot geometry: the absorption is calculated using the equation $1-T-R$.